Boarding Life At Shapwick School

 Chapel Hill Farm

 The Manor is home to boys in Years 9-11.
 The boarding house occupies the first and second floors of the Manor on the main school campus, and the boys benefit from use of the school’s Sports Hall, Games Room, Playing Field and Tennis Courts during the evening, even during the winter months as the area is lit by floodlight.
 There are spacious, lofty bedrooms and a large, comfy lounge where the boys enjoy watching TV and practising for the next series of X Factor on the karaoke machine.
 The Manor has recently been refurbished and redecorated including new bathrooms.
-The Houseparents are experienced and have a grown up family.

 This Georgian House accommodates 6th Form boys, and is situated in Meare, 5 miles from the school campus.
 The Lakes has undergone refurbishment and decoration, including new bathrooms.
 It also boasts a computer room, Games room, a gym, TV lounge, communal kitchen area and large grounds with the River Brue at the end of it.
 The boys often take advantage of the local park, footpaths and bus route which passes the House.
 The Houseparents are experienced and have teenage children of their own, so understanding the trials and tribulations of preparing for adulthood!